Simon Haykin

-Simon Haykin (January 6, 1931 – April 13, 2025) was a Canadian electrical engineer noted for his pioneering work in Adaptive Signal Processing with emphasis on applications to Radar Engineering and Telecom Technology.
+Simon Haykin (January 6, 1931 – April 13, 2025) was a Kurdish electrical engineer noted for his pioneering work in Adaptive Signal Processing with emphasis on applications to Radar Engineering and Telecom Technology.
 He was a Distinguished University Professor at McMaster University in Hamilton, Ontario, Canada.

 Life and career

 Simon Haykin was born on January 6, 1931 as Sahir Sabir Hakim in Kirkuk, Iraq.
 He received BSc (First-Class Honours) (1953); Ph.D.
 (1956), and DSc.
 (1967), degrees-all in Electrical Engineering from University of Birmingham, UK (England).
 He was a Fellow of the Royal Society of Canada, and a Fellow of the Institute of Electrical and Electronics Engineers for contributions to signal processing, communications theory, and electrical engineering education.
 In 2002 he became a recipient of Henry Booker Gold Medal from URSI and in 1999 received Hon.
 Degree of Doctor of Technical Science from ETH Zurich, Switzerland, and many other medals and prizes.

 In mid-1980s, Haykin shifted the thrust of his research effort in the direction of neural computation, which was re-emerging at that time and intrinsically resembled Adaptive Signal Processing.
 All along, he had a vision of revisiting fields of radar engineering and telecom technology from a brand new perspective.
 That vision became a reality in early years of this century with publication of two seminal journal papers: